Haipai cuisine: History

 After Shanghai opened to outside, Western culture was gradually brought into Shanghai, and West restaurants began to set up in the city.
 According to documentary records, the first Western restaurant, Xiang Fan, was founded in Fuzhou Road.
 At that time, Western dishes were also known as "Fan dishes".
 Although Western food became fashionable, it was still hard for the Chinese people to adapt to some types of Western cooking, such as medium rare beefsteak.
 As a result, Shanghai Western cuisine absorbed the essence of different Western cooking traditions and gradually formed different styles of food: French, Italian, Russian, British, German style, etc. French-style cuisine focused on fresh materials and exquisite food; British-style cuisine focused on seasoning, and Italian-style cuisine focused on the original flavor, so each has its own characteristics.
 After the October Revolution in the Soviet Union in 1917, a large wave of Russian white émigrés poured into China, and in particular in Shanghai.
 They were named luó sòng.
 The Shanghai Russians opened more than 40 Russian restaurants in the Xiafei Road (Avenue Joffre, now Middle Huaihai Road), in an area which at that time became known as "Little Russia".
 Their two dishes: borscht and buttered bread (butterbrot) gained a great popularity in Shanghai due to their low price.
 By the end of 1937, Shanghai had more than 200 Haipai restaurants, most of them were located in Xiafei Road and Fuzhou Road.

-The establishment of the rule of the Communist Party of China was a turning point in the development of Shanghai Western cuisine.
+The establishment of the People's Republic of China in 1949 was a turning point in the development of Shanghai Western cuisine.
 A large number of Western-style restaurants closed down during this period, and only 18 restaurants remained in the Huangpu District after adopting the pattern of public-private Joint Management.
 Besides, due to a shortage of supplies at the time, "going to Western restaurants" was not a common thing for ordinary people.
 However, the Shanghai people, whether because of love for Western food or memories of the ancient time, still tried by every means to enjoy western food in this difficult era.
 One way was to use a variety of local ingredients instead of importing Western ingredients, such as using Chinese mitten crabs instead of sea crabs, self-roll soda crackers instead of bread powder, and so on.
 Western food was completely removed from China after the Cultural Revolution.
-Back then, the famous Western restaurant known as the Red House was renamed to the Red Flag Restaurant, and offered Chinese traditional dishes.
+Back then, the famous Western restaurant known as the Red House (Shanghai) was renamed to the Red Flag Restaurant, and offered Chinese traditional dishes.
 Since the reform and opening up in China, the number of authentic Chinese restaurants in Shanghai has increased dramatically.
-On the contrary, the numbers of Western-style restaurants that offer Haipai dishes have been declined gradually, and a lot of Western restaurants shut off in the 1990s.
+On the contrary, the number of Western-style restaurants that offer Haipai dishes have declined gradually, and many Western restaurants shut down in the 1990s.